16/10/2017 0 Comments

 • The next few days.
 After a few days, you can start letting the kitten out of the cage to gradually explore its surroundings.
 Block off any areas where it could potentially hide and get stuck.
 Make sure it always has access to its cage—that’s where it feels the safest!
 With time, let your kitten venture beyond the room to explore the whole house—but make sure it doesn’t sneak outside!

 • The vet.
 Stay in touch with your favourite vet in Toronto.
 They’ll let you know when the time is right to bring your little companion in for vaccinations and regular check-ups.

 Visit Our Animal Clinics If You Need Help With Your Feral Kitten

-At Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Clinic, we’re always happy to help you socialize your little bundles of joy!
+At Bellamy-Lawrence Animal Hospital, we’re always happy to help you socialize your little bundles of joy!
 Have any questions about socializing your kitten?
 Give us a call today!
 We are happy to help you and your kitten through this life changing transition.